 The LFA provides referrals for physicians, treatment centers and services, as well as answering basic questions about the disease.
 A free Lupus Information Packet is available that provides basic information, a list of local support groups, and details about services available through local LFA chapters.

 The Lupus Foundation of America receives thousands of calls annually from individuals requesting information.
-Health educators answer questions and direct patients to the local chapter serving their community.
 The toll-free number is 1-888-665-8787.
-The internet web site assists thousands of visitors every year.

 The LFA Medical Council solicits research proposals from hundreds of medical centers, universities and research institutions.
 Each year, the Council selects several projects for funding.
 The Foundation seeks innovating and promising new research ideas that some day may lead to the cure for lupus.